andriinuts/medusa-plugin-variant-images/README.md

 ### How to get images from variant

-After enabling this plugin, each image variant will contains `images` field with array of images.
+After enabling this plugin, each variant will contains `images` and `thumbnail` fields.